|

 - Pregnant - A student that is pregnant.

-- Parenting - A student that that has full or partial caretaking responsibilities for an infant or child.
+- Parenting - A student that has full or partial caretaking responsibilities for an infant or child.

 - Poor academic record - A student that is at-risk for not being promoted to the next grade level or is at-risk for not earning a high school diploma due to not meeting the school district academic promotion requirements.